Edwin Grozier: Charles Ponzi scheme

 In 1920, under the leadership of his son, Richard Grozier, who had been day-to-day head of the paper since 1920, the Post won the Pulitzer Prize for Meritorious Public Service after exposing Charles Ponzi as a fraud.
 The newspaper expose covered individuals with political and financial ties to the scheme.
 Many community members, including authorities, did not believe the allegations, made during the papers investigation, until "the bubble burst," leaving millions of dollars in public money lost, as a large Trust company failed.

 Death

 Grozier died at his home on Brattle Street in Cambridge, Massachusetts, on May 9, 1924, after having written two editorials that day.
-He was interred at Provincetown Cemetery, Barnstable County, Massachusetts.

 After his death, his son Richard succeeded him as editor and publisher of the Post.
 The city council in Cambridge, Massachusetts, renamed Hawthorne Avenue, to Grozier Road, in honor of his fathers accomplishments.